karlgrieshop/RNA-Seq_Tutorial/DESeq2/README.md

 ## This is local work - Open the R script locally and follow it
 It's best and easiest to run R Studio locally, and the .tsv files are small enough to download to your local machine.

 ### If you don't have the TSV read-count files locally already, look at RNA-Seq_Tutorial/ReadCounts/README.md to see where to find the TSV files.
-Then, use scp (secure shell copy) to get the files on your local machine, like so:
+Then, use `scp` to get the files on your local machine, like so:
 - Open a local terminal session
 ```bash
 cd /<where_you_want_them/>